avumi/jobs/senior-dev-full-stack.md

 ## Requirements

-* You've got 5+ years experience as a Back-end developer
+* You've got 5+ years experience as a Full-stack developer
 * You have experience using the AWS infrastructure
 * You have experience building web apps and mobile apps
 * You've got an entrepreneurial spirit